-- clearly align to the principles in Delivering Good Governance in Local Government: Framework - be up to date and reviewed regularly to ensure it takes account of changes in the authority and its environment - identify what arrangements the authority has put in place to achieve each principle, so it is specific to the authority - include values and behaviours as well as processes - include how it is reviewed and updated.
+- clearly align to the principles in Delivering Good Governance in Local Government: Framework, - take account of the best value statutory guidance or other statutory requirements of the appropriate national government3, - be up-to-date and reviewed regularly to ensure it takes account of changes in the authority and its environment. - identify what arrangements the authority has put in place to achieve each principle, so it is specific to the authority, - include values and behaviours as well as processes, as these influence the authority's culture, - include how the code is reviewed and updated.

-Where an authority does not have a local code, then the annual review will need to first identify the arrangements it has put in place to meet the governance principles.
+Where an authority does not have a local code, the annual review will need to first identify the arrangements it has put in place to meet the governance principles.
+This information should be to hand from earlier annual reviews, even when a local code has not been formally approved.